 Can you extend upwards without planning permission?

 To help meet the growing demand for new housing, from 31st August 2020 new powers were granted to homeowners in England to extend their homes upwards without the need for full planning permission.
 The new legislation allows for up to 2 additional storeys, but currently only applies to:

 - Houses built between 2nd July 1948 and 29th October 2018

 - Detached houses with two or more storeys

 - Semi-detached or terraced houses can only build 3.5 metres higher than the attached houses.

 With requirements to carefully consider the impact on neighbours and the appearance of the extension, prior notification is also required, and developers still need to adhere to building regulations.

 Still have unanswered questions?
-Don’t hesitate to visit our Millets Farm Centre showroom or contact us and we’ll be happy to point you in the right direction.
+Don’t hesitate to visit our showrooms or contact us and we’ll be happy to point you in the right direction.
 Open up your windows and doors to the summer with SEHBAC, where your home matters.